SeanHarris99/image_captioning/README.md

  ![Alt text](figures/figure1.png?raw=true "Title2")

- a boy in a white uniform is playing a game .
+ Generated caption: a boy in a white uniform is playing a game .

  ![Alt text](figures/figure2.png?raw=true "Title2")

- a group of people pose for a picture .
+ Generated caption: a group of people pose for a picture .

  ![Alt text](figures/figure3.png?raw=true "Title2")

- a white dog is running through the grass .
+ Generated caption: a white dog is running through the grass .

  ![Alt text](figures/figure4.png?raw=true "Title2")

- a group of people are standing on a mountain .
+ Generated caption: a group of people are standing on a mountain .

  ![Alt text](figures/figure5.png?raw=true "Title2")

- a man in a black jacket is standing on a wave .
+ Generated caption: a man in a black jacket is standing on a wave .